 - Our client sustained fractures to both legs when he drove around a curve on the freeway and struck a disabled trailer left in the road.
 We were able to establish that the trailer had a defect, causing it to detach from its tractor on the freeway.
 We could have settled for $300,000 on the trucker’s policy limits, but due to our diligence, the total settlement was $1.5 million from the trailer company’s policy.

 - Our client was a bicyclist who was hit from behind by a truck, causing him a spinal fracture and significant rehabilitation time.
 We settled for the defendant’s policy limits of $1.15 million.

 - Our client sustained severe pelvic and internal injuries after she was struck by a truck while standing on the corner of an intersection.
 The driver alleged she stepped off the curb after he had almost completed his turn, but we prevailed and settled the case for $2.7 million.

-If you have a strong sense of fairness, and are looking for a lawyer you can trust, call Allen, Flatt, Ballidis & Leslie.
+If you have a strong sense of fairness, and are looking for a lawyer you can trust and that will answer your truck accident questions, call Allen Flatt Ballidis & Leslie.
 We serve Orange County, and outlying areas of Riverside and San Bernardino Counties.
 We offer trust, comfort, and assurance.
 When you call us, your consultation is free, and we do not charge a fee until we get you the compensation you deserve.
 Dial (949) 752-7474 today.

 Back to Top